TechnipFMC plc (FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) Comparison side by side | New Business Observer

 Profitability

-Table 2 represents TechnipFMC plc (NYSE:FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI)’s return on assets, return on equity and net margins.
+Table 2 provides TechnipFMC plc and Solaris Oilfield Infrastructure Inc.’s net margins, return on equity and return on assets.

 |Net Margins